trufflesuite/trufflesuite.com/src/guides/creating-a-cli-with-truffle-3/index.md

   )
 }
 ```
 Here I'm using the same library, `@truffle/contract`, that `artifacts.require` uses under the hood.
-Because I can't rely on the Truffle framework within the CLI, I have to include the compiled contract artifacts manually.
+Because I can't rely on the Truffle Suite within the CLI, I have to include the compiled contract artifacts manually.
 The rest is passed in through the CLI in `bin/ensa.js`:
 ```javascript
 import { default as initializeLib } from '../index' ...